jherualba/Cinema-Paradiso/README.md

-# Cinematic Paradiso
+# Cinema Paradiso

 ```
-Cinematic Paradiso App, with a frontend built in React & Redux and a backend built in Django API.
+Cinema Paradiso App, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo